 What is Included on a Feed Tag?

-The information provided on the feed tag is controlled by federal and state regulations.
-So it is expected to provide the same information no matter the brand of feed.
+Federal and state regulations control the information provided on the feed tag.
+This leads us to expect the same information to be provided no matter the brand of feed.

-- Purpose statement – species and animal classes for which the feed is intended.
+- Purpose statement – species and animal classes for the feed.

 - Guaranteed Analysis